Inkerman Parish, New Brunswick: Governance

 The Regional Municipality of Tracadie includes the southern part of the parish, the boundary running generally along the rear lines of grants along the Pokemouche River, Cowans Creek, and the South Branch Pokemouche River below McConnell Brook; the barrier islands along the outer edge of Tracadie Bay are also part of the regional municipality.
 From east to west, the communities of Four Roads, Six Roads, Boudreau Road, Sainte-Rose-Gloucester, Gaspereau, and Haut-Sainte-Rose are within the regional municipality, as is the part of Pont-Landry within this parish.

-In addition to basic LSD services, all LSDs assess for the voluntary services of street lighting and community & recreation services.
-Running east to west, the local service districts and Indian reserve are:
+In addition to basic LSD services, all LSDs assessed for the voluntary services of street lighting and community & recreation services.
+Running east to west, the local service districts and Indian reserve were:

 Inkerman Centre contained the peninsula east of the South Branch Pokemouche River, all of Inkerman Parish east from the junction of Nardini Road and Route 345, and all of Caraquet Parish south of the wetlands along Jules Brook.
 The community of Inkerman comprises the peninsula, Inkerman Ferry the area east of the Pokemouche River; the former community of Pokemouche Junction, centred around Nardini Road and Allée Connolly, has been absorbed by Inkerman Ferry.
 Established in 1970 to provide street lighting.
 Originally it included Four Roads as far west as Green Point Road but was otherwise much smaller than today; it expanded in 1987 on all sides, lost Évangéline in 1988, and lost Four Roads to Tracadie in 2015.
 Now part of Shippagan.

 Evangéline (French Évangéline) included grants along Route 345 from the junction with Nardini Road west to the junction with Route 11, as well as a short stretch of Route 335.
 Established in 1988 from parts of Inkerman Centre and Pokemouche; the corresponding taxing authority was Évangeline.
 The name Waugh appears on the area cadastral map; the Waugh post office was renamed Evangeline in 1949.
 Now mostly part of Caraquet, with a small area in the southeastern border part of Shippagan.

-Pokemouche straddles the Pokemouche River along Route 11; the southern portion comprises grants along the western side of the South Branch Pokemouche River north of McConnell Brook, along the Pokemouche between South Branch Portage River and Cowans Creek, and along Pokemouche Cross Road; the northern portion includes Pokemouche River grants west to the mouth of Whalens Brook and a strip of interior grants between the end of Basile Road and Route 350.
-The communities of Pokemouche and South River are in the southern portion, Upper Pokemouche in the northern; Walsh's Island is between the two.
+Pokemouche straddled the Pokemouche River along Route 11; the southern portion comprised grants along the western side of the South Branch Pokemouche River north of McConnell Brook, along the Pokemouche between South Branch Portage River and Cowans Creek, and along Pokemouche Cross Road; the northern portion included Pokemouche River grants west to the mouth of Whalens Brook and a strip of interior grants between the end of Basile Road and Route 350.
+The communities of Pokemouche and South River were in the southern portion, Upper Pokemouche in the northern; Walsh's Island was between the two.
 Established in 1987, when it included all of Evangéline west of Route 335.
 Now part of Shippagan.